manuelernestog/weektodo-web-v2/src/pages/blog/weektodo-release-1.8.md

 We also made many other changes to improve system stability.
 Fixed bug with task scrolling in task details view.
 An alert was added while the data import is in progress.
 Changed task list loading asynchronously.

-This new version of Weektodo closes a cycle with the features that we consider fundamental for the efficient management of tasks, remember you can download the app for free at https://weektodo.me.
+This new version of WeekToDo closes a cycle with the features that we consider fundamental for the efficient management of tasks, remember you can download the app for free at https://weektodo.me.
 For the next version, we will be working on adding support for touch devices, as well as a series of improvements in the user experience.
 See you next time.